svenvv/PUGs/guide.md

 ```

 • __**Roles:**__
-To make picking teams easier for captains, you are required to change your in-game player icon to match what you are going to be playing for that game.
-This is the list of icons/meaning.
+To make picking teams easier we have a role-icon system.
+You are required to change your in-game player icon to match what you are intending to play or wish to be playing for that game.
 - :Shanghai Dragons: = DPS
 - :Houston Outlaws: = Tank
 - :Florida Mayhem: = Support